jorgeatcabo/book-search-engine/README.md

 Fully functioning Google Books API search engine built with a GraphQL API built with Apollo Server.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server.

 # Installation
-"npm run develop" for running the application.
+"npm install" and "npm run develop" for running the application.

 # Usage
 As an avid reader you want to search for new books to read so that you can keep a list of books to purchase.
 For this reason this app was developed.